hadley/adv-r/SoftwareSystems.md

 classes are built from native types (vector, list, etc.) but they are given a `class` attribute.
 This is a character vector of class names and you should note that a single object can have multiple types.
-Recalling that in the last section the data data needed to create a Fibonacci sequence was a vector of size two, we can create a new data type, called FibonacciData to hold these values:
+Recalling that in the last section the data needed to create a Fibonacci sequence was a vector of size two, we can create a new data type, called FibonacciData to hold these values: